UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Terminology

-Before reading one, please read through the help for the web interface, specifically the description of [terminology](https://github.com/UC-Davis-molecular-computing/scadnano#terminology).
+Before going further in this tutorial, please read through the help for the web interface, specifically the description of [terminology](https://github.com/UC-Davis-molecular-computing/scadnano#terminology).
 We will use the terms described there in the rest of this tutorial.